renpy/renpy/sphinx/source/text.rst

 leave the boundaries of the text.
 It may be necessary to add leading or spaces to the left and right of the text to prevent these errors from occurring.

+Ren'Py also supports alternate ruby text, which is a second kind of ruby top text.
+This is introduced with the art text tag (instead of rt), and the altruby_style property (instead of ruby_style).

 Fonts
 =====